 There are 2 main ways to earn AAdvantage miles from credit cards:

 - Marriott Bonvoy transfers

 Besides this, there are a lot of other ways to earn a lot of American Airlines miles.

 Marriott Bonvoy transfers to AAdvantage at a 3:1 ratio.
 For every 60,000 Marriott points transferred, you’ll receive a bonus 5,000 AAdvantage mile, upping your total to 25,000 AA miles per 60,000 Marriott points.

 Air Canada Aeroplan

 Air Canada Aeroplan is an unbelievably consistent frequent flyer program.
-Over the course of the years, they’ve maintained great redemption prices, consistent airline policies, and a streamlined booking process.
+Over the years, it has maintained great redemption prices, consistent airline policies, and a streamlined booking process.

 Redeeming Aeroplan miles is possible on Star Alliance flights, along with select Air Creebec, Bearskin Airlines, Calm Air, Canadian North, Cathay Pacific, Cathay Dragon, First Air, GOL Airlines, Middle East Airlines, and Olympic Air flights.